Protective Order for Domestic Abuse

 If a person under the age of 18 years old is seeking protection from domestic violence, the child must have a parent or guardian file the petition on their behalf.

-Restraining Orders in Domestic Violence Cases- Visit the website for the Polk County Attorney's Office at the Polk County Justice Center at 222 Fifth Avenue in Des Moines, to find out more about why prosecutors do not represent the alleged victim in protective order hearings.
-Instead, the website for the Polk County Attorney's Office gives advice to the alleged victims that they can pick up an application for a domestic violence restraining orders from the Clerk of Court in Room 115 of the Polk County Courthouse, at 5th and Mulberry in Des Moines, Iowa.
+Restraining Orders in Domestic Violence Cases– Visit the website for the Polk County Attorney’s Office at the Polk County Justice Center at 222 Fifth Avenue in Des Moines, to find out more about why prosecutors do not represent the alleged victim in protective order hearings.
+Instead, the website for the Polk County Attorney’s Office advises the alleged victims that they can pick up an application for domestic violence restraining orders from the Clerk of Court in Room 115 of the Polk County Courthouse, at 5th and Mulberry in Des Moines, Iowa.
 The alleged victim can ask the court for relief from domestic abuse with or without an attorney.
 The clerk of court office in Des Moines, Iowa, has forms available for the alleged victim to complete.

-How do I get a restraining order in Des Moines, IA? - Visit the website for Polk County in Iowa to find frequently asked questions (FAQ) about Restraining Orders including the No Contact Order and the Protective Order.
-The website gives advice about how to get a Restraining Order.
+How do I get a restraining order in Des Moines, IA? – Visit the website for Polk County in Iowa to find frequently asked questions (FAQ) about Restraining Orders including the No Contact Order and the Protective Order.
+The website advises how to get a Restraining Order.
 No Contact Orders are issued by the court after a person has been charged with a crime such as domestic abuse assault, harassment, stalking, sexual abuse, and assault.
 The prosecutor in the case with the Polk County Attorney’s Office will request a “no contact” order at the time of the defendant’s first appearance before a judge.
 On the other hand, “Protective Orders” are issued by the Civil Court and involve those persons who allege to be a victim of domestic abuse.
 The person accused of domestic violence can be served with a petition for a protective order even if the person is not ever arrested for the offense alleged.
 The applications for the Protective Order can be obtained in Room 115 of the Polk County Courthouse, 5th & Mulberry, Des Moines.

-Iowa Legal Aid Answers Questions about Protective Orders - Visit the website of the Iowa Legal Aid which helps low-income Iowans find legal solutions.
-Find information about who can get a civil protective order, the definition of domestic abuse, how to file for the protective order.
+Iowa Legal Aid Answers Questions about Protective Orders – Visit the website of the Iowa Legal Aid which helps low-income Iowans find legal solutions.
+Find information about who can get a civil protective order, the definition of domestic abuse, and how to file for the protective order.